boss507104/CSC-HPC-Guide/python-environment/machine-learning-environment.md

     --python-version 3.12
 ```

-Deactivate and remove the resolver environment:
+Deactivate and remove the resolver:

 ```bash
 deactivate